kurdin/console-remote/README.md

 ## More Information

-- For the latest updates follow [@consolere](https://twitter.com/consolere) on twitter.
+- For the latest updates, follow [@consolere](https://twitter.com/consolere) on twitter
-- For more **information, tutorials, and references** on the currently published version.
+- For more **information, tutorials, and references** on the currently published version
-- Any **issues or questions** (no matter how basic), please open an issue.
+- Any **issues or questions** (no matter how basic), please open an issue

 ## Contact